bjango/Bjango-Actions/Readme.md

 An animated demonstration of the benefit of the scripts.
 The animation is choreographed to Woman Friend by Chromeo (music not actually included, so you’ll have to hum it).

 ### Scripts
 Some amazing Photoshop scripts that will change your life for the better.
 Scale Patterns to 100% resets all patterns to 100% scale.
 The Scale Mask Feather scripts scale mask feathering by 33.3%, 50%, 66.6%, 150%, 200%, 300%, 400% or a value of your choosing.
 These are handy when you scale your documents.
-Place in your /Adobe Photoshop CS6/Presets/Scripts/ folder and restart Photoshop for the scripts to appear in Scripts under the File menu.
+Place in your /Adobe Photoshop CC 2014/Presets/Scripts/ folder and restart Photoshop for the scripts to appear in Scripts under the File menu.

 -----------------------------